-As an outcome of the scoping phase, AEMO (and the NSP as relevant) will advise the Connection Applicant in writing of any additional data and information they require to progress and finalise the capability assessment.
-See Section 3.2 for more detail of the additional data and information that may be required.
+As an outcome of the scoping phase, AEMO (and the NSP as relevant) will advise the Connection Applicant in writing of any additional data and information they require to progress and finalise the capability assessment9.
+See Section 3.2 for more detail of the additional data and information (including studies) that may be required.
+The Connection Applicant should engage with the NSP and AEMO to obtain the latest network information prior to preparing studies for R1 capability assessment.